Child sexual abuse: Adults

 Adults who have been sexually abused as children often present for treatment with a secondary mental health issue, which can include substance abuse, eating disorders, personality disorders, depression, and conflict in romantic or interpersonal relationships.

-Generally, the approach is to focus on the present problem, rather than the abuse itself.
+Generally, the approach is to focus on the present problem rather than the abuse itself.
 Treatment is highly varied and depends on the person's specific issues.
 For instance, a person with a history of sexual abuse and severe depression would be treated for depression.
 However, there is often an emphasis on cognitive restructuring due to the deep-seated nature of the trauma.
 Some newer techniques such as eye movement desensitization and reprocessing (EMDR) have been shown to be effective.

 Although there is no known cure for pedophilia, there are a number of treatments for pedophiles and child sexual abusers.
-Some of the treatments focus on attempting to change the sexual preference of pedophiles, while others focus on keeping pedophiles from committing child sexual abuse, or on keeping child sexual abusers from committing child sexual abuse again.
+Some of the treatments focus on attempting to change the sexual preference of pedophiles, while others focus on keeping pedophiles from committing child sexual abuse or child sexual abusers from committing child sexual abuse again.
 Cognitive behavioral therapy (CBT), for example, aims to reduce attitudes, beliefs, and behaviors that may increase the likelihood of sexual offenses against children.
 Its content varies widely between therapists, but a typical program might involve training in self-control, social competence and empathy, and use cognitive restructuring to change views on sex with children.
 The most common form of this therapy is relapse prevention, where the patient is taught to identify and respond to potentially risky situations based on principles used for treating addictions.

 The evidence for cognitive behavioral therapy is mixed.
 A 2012 Cochrane Review of randomized trials found that CBT had no effect on risk of reoffending for contact sex offenders.
 Meta-analyses in 2002 and 2005, which included both randomized and non-randomized studies, concluded that CBT reduced recidivism.
 There is debate over whether non-randomized studies should be considered informative.
-More research is needed.
+More research is needed to understand the effect of CBT on recidivism.